mendicant-original/learning-series/issues/01-The-Table-Assignment/chapters/01-Setting-Up-the-Table.md

     end

 Making this test pass is as trivial as setting up a Table class with a single instance method - rows() - that returns an empty array.
-It is standard practice in TDD to "fake" return values, in this case an empty array, to merely satisfy the test requirements.
-As we progress, these stand-in return values will of course be replaced by more meaningful code.
+It is standard practice in TDD to "fake" return values - in this case, an empty array - to just satisfy the test requirements.
+As we progress, these stand-in return values will, of course,  be replaced by more meaningful code.

     class Table
       def rows